cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 6.9.8 =
+Fixed a bug: rules on product tags did not work.
+Issue has been fixed now.

 = 6.9.7 =
 Changed product feed sorting for Pinterest RSS feeds so most recent products appear on top in Pinterest